 Warhawk Football Camps are part of a select group of camps that use helmets and shoulder pads.
 No scrimmage will be allowed without the proper equipment.
 We will furnish helmets and shoulder pads if necessary; however, it is preferred that campers bring their own helmets and pads.

 Check with your state high school activities association concerning their rules on equipment.
 Some states limit you to the use of headgear only, and some will not allow the use of any equipment.
 Some states do not allow the use of equipment belonging to a high school.

 Note: Participants will not be allowed to practice with eyeglasses on unless they are unbreakable.
 This is in accordance with NCAA rules as well as most states' activities associations.

 Check-in and out times, along with locations and a confirmed daily schedule, will be available in the camp information packet approximately 3 weeks prior to the start of camp.
 Contact Continuing Education Services at firstname.lastname@example.org with any questions.

 An archway designating the facility as the "Kachel Family Sports Complex" welcomes fans into Perkins Stadium at the entrance.
 The playing field itself also changed in 2008, moving from a natural grass surface to FieldTurf.
 Both endzones are marked in purple with white block lettering.
 The north end reads WHITEWATER while the south end WARHAWKS as a large Warhawk head faces the home crowd on the 50-yard line.

-Courlthart Pavilion, located on the south end of Perkins Stadium and north end of campus, is used for many athletic check ins and social gathering before Warhawk Football games.
+Courlthart Pavilion, located on the south end of Perkins Stadium and north end of campus, is used for many athletic check-ins and social gatherings before Warhawk Football games.